fabien-todescato/zcube/README.md

 * A _commutative associative_ style whereby :
   * A tree and an integer coefficient yield a _ZDDNumber_
   * Sequences of _ZDDNumber_ may be added.
+* A _bulk_ API style whereby :
+  * Large sequences of _ZDDTerms_ may be summed up, optionally in parallel, taking advantage of multi-core systems.

 See [Add ALL The Things][1] for a good introduction to the power of associativity and commutativity.